Ever heard of slow photography?

 - 12, 24 or 36 shots

 It might sound like you’re ditching all the cool features your paid for in your camera, but it’s all in an effort to be more mindful.

 And believe it or not – it’s fun!
 It’s a little exciting being out there without a net.

 ISO, White balance, exposure limits, camera style, creative filters

 There are a lot more tweaks involved to capture the verisimilitude of working with film.
 We don’t leave all the bells and whistles behind though!
 Depending on your camera, you have a lot of options and we dive into them in the Challenge Headquarters –

 I’ve already jumped into the deep end and shot my first “24 exposure roll”.
 It was a hoot.
-Check it out on the Digital Film Gallery and stay tuned for more.
+Check it out on the Digital Film Gallery (click there, it’s a link) and stay tuned for more.
 I plan to make this a regular thing.

 Please add your comments below and include a link to any photos you took for the Digital Film Challenge.
 I’d love to hear your thoughts about how it went, what was easy, what was hard.
 If you learned anything and whether you’ll keep doing it or it was too much like torture.